Tedy Bruschi: Personal life

-Bruschi is of Filipino and Italian descent.
-An accomplished saxophonist, Bruschi has played with the Boston Pops.
 Bruschi is one of three children.
 His stepfather, Ron Sandys, was a professional tennis player.
+His son, Dante Bruschi, committed to play college football for the Ithaca Bombers as a linebacker.

+Bruschi is an accomplished saxophonist, having played with the Boston Pops.

 In 2007, Bruschi wrote Never Give Up: My Stroke, My Recovery, and My Return to the NFL, a book about his experience with his stroke and his recovery.
 In his memoir, Bruschi speaks with candor about how his family confronted the reality of his life-threatening affliction, of his initial plans to retire from the NFL, and of the moment he told his wife he was ready to return to football, earning him a share of the Comeback Player of the Year Award and the Patriots recipient of the Ed Block Courage Award.

 Bruschi is a spokesman for the American Heart Association and founded Tedy's Team, a foundation to raise funds for stroke research, inspired by Bruschi's own experience.

 In 2007, Bruschi was named to NFL.com's All-Interview Team for accessibility to the media.
 In 2006, he won the Senator Paul E. Tsongas Award for Exemplary Public Service.
 In 2005, he was the Associated Press NFL Co-Comeback Player of the Year and was voted the Ed Block Courage Award, the Maxwell Football Club's Spirit Award and the AFC Defensive Player of the Week (Week 8) and NFL.com's All-Interview Team as well as USA Today's All-Joe Team.
 In 2004, he made the AFC Pro Bowl and Second-Team Associated Press All-Pro and was on NFL.com's All-Interview Team.

 Bruschi ran in the Boston Marathon in 2012 and 2019.

 On July 5, 2019, it was reported through his foundation, Tedy's Team, that Bruschi had suffered a second stroke.